GoogleChrome/developer.chrome.com/site/en/blog/debugging-speculation-rules/index.md

     {% Img src="image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/u8qawIQeCNv8KFsoDxaO.png", alt="Chrome DevTools showing an unmatched URL in the This Page Preloading pane", width="800", height="364" %}
   </figure>

-  The Chrome team is [continuing to iterate on this feature](https://bugs.chromium.org/p/chromium/issues/detail?id=1473861) to look to improve the user interface in these cases.
+  The Chrome team is [continuing to iterate on this feature](https://bugs.chromium.org/p/chromium/issues/detail?id=1473861) to improve the user interface in these cases.
 {% endAside %}

 The **Preloading** panes are very useful for debugging the speculation rules themselves, and finding any syntax errors in the JSON.

-As for the prefetches themselves, the **Network** panel is likely a more familiar place and will get more details.
+As for the prefetches themselves, the **Network** panel is likely a more familiar place.
 For the prefetch failure example, you can see the 404 for the prefetch in the **Network** panel:

 <figure>
   {% Img src="image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/kHIghY1mr64PNnvowgrR.png", alt="Chrome DevTools Network panel showing a failed prefetch", width="800", height="296" %}